ilhamwahabi/wasm-intro/slides.md

 image: '/images/wasm-runtime.png'
 ---

-# Relation with Javascript
+# Relation with JavaScript

-- Use same runtime as Javascript
+- Use same runtime as JavaScript
-- Javascript needs to be interpreted, where WebAssembly can directly executed
+- JavaScript needs to be interpreted, where WebAssembly can directly executed
-- WebAssembly is not new Javascript or replace it.
+- WebAssembly is not new JavaScript or replace it.
 It complements (notice the logo)
 - WebAssembly will be planned to can be used in another runtime
-- WebAssembly can call Javascript code and vice versa
+- WebAssembly can call JavaScript code and vice versa

 ---
 layout: section